-The steam feeder tank is used during the steam cooking functions.
+The water tank is used during the steam cooking functions.
 Use filtered, softened water if possible.

+- NOTE

-- After using the steam function, the steam feeder tank should be drained.
-To avoid bacteria or odors, clean and dry the steam feeder tank after every use. - · Do not clean in a dishwasher.
+- After using the steam function, the water tank should be drained.
+To avoid bacteria or odors, clean and dry the water tank after every use.

+- Do not clean in a dishwasher.